OpenMined/SyferText/CONTRIBUTING.md

 If your PR is still work in progress and not ready to be merged please add a `[WIP]` at the start of the title.
 Example:`[WIP] Serialization of PointerTensor`

-Syfertext is formatted using `black` and there are integration tests to check whether there is any issue in the formatting.
-Before making the pull request you will need to install black via pip

-`pip install black`

-Then in the command line go to the parent directory of where you saved your forked repository and run the following command and commit the modifications to the repository

-`black SyferText`

 ### Check CI and Wait for Reviews

 After each commit GitHub Actions will check your new code against the formatting guidelines (should not cause any problems when you setup your pre-commit hook) and execute the tests to check if the test coverage is high enough.